-All admission criteria as listed above are taken into consideration for acceptance into the Natural Sciences with K-12 Teaching Emphasis program.
-Admission to the Graduate School does not guarantee admission to the Natural Sciences with K-12 Teaching Emphasis graduate program.
+All admission criteria as listed above are taken into consideration for acceptance into the Science Education Emphasis program.
+Admission to the Graduate School does not guarantee admission to the Science Education Emphasis graduate program.

-Graduate Interdisciplinary Degree Program M.A. - Natural Sciences K-12 Teaching Emphasis (p.
-70)
+Graduate Interdisciplinary Degree Program M.A. - Science Education Emphasis (p.
+67)